RadioAstronomySoftwareGroup/pyuvdata/docs/uvbeam_tutorial.rst

-Note that the HEALPix scheme does not have a pixel exactly at zenith, so using HEALPix for beams may lead to undesirable behavior at zenith -- interpolations of healpix beams near zenith may give noticably weird results.
+Note that the HEALPix scheme does not have a pixel exactly at zenith, so using HEALPix for beams may lead to undesirable behavior at zenith -- interpolations of healpix beams near zenith may give noticeably weird results.
 These are likely to be most problematic for E-field beams, which have a pole in the polarization vector coordinates at zenith and beams with maximum sensitivity at zenith because there is not point at the maximum response.
 However, the HEALPix scheme